RedBalloonShenanigans/antenny/README.md

     - Saves the current configuration of each components as default.
 With an optional name.
 Makes the state of the configuration and calibration persistent.

+- `api.antenny_manual_setup()`

+    - This will walk you through manual configuration of the antenny board and its components.
+Useful if it is your first time setting up, or for easier access to some of the more useful config entries.

 #### Platform Methods